Overview

 rtt min/avg/max/mdev = 0.280/0.303/0.339/0.025 ms

-1. On the Linux host check the Mass Storage Gadget is automatically mounted:
+- On the Linux host check the Mass Storage gadget has been automatically mounted:

-3. Verify that the mounted media contains the boot image:
+- Verify that the mounted media (which is the SD Card on the i.MX RT, in the above example) contains the uClinux boot image:

 Configuration USB Multifunction Composite Gadget via a Script